The Motorcycle Diaries (book): Expedition

 After giving consultations and treating patients for a few weeks, Guevara and Granado left aboard the Mambo-Tango raft (shown) for Leticia, Colombia, via the Amazon River.

-On July 6, 1952, while visiting Bogotá, Colombia, he wrote a letter to his mother.
+On 6 July 1952, while visiting Bogotá, Colombia, he wrote a letter to his mother.
 In the letter he described the conditions under the right-wing government of Conservative Laureano Gómez as the following: "There is more repression of individual freedom here than in any country we've been to, the police patrol the streets carrying rifles and demand your papers every few minutes".
 He also goes on to describe the atmosphere as "tense" and "suffocating", even hypothesizing that "a revolution may be brewing".
 Guevara was correct in his prognostication, as a military coup in 1953 would take place, bringing General Gustavo Rojas to power.
-However, the civil war the country was experiencing never went away; rather, tensions were brewing and were leading to an escalation in various regions in Colombia which led to the Colombian civil war.
+However, the civil war the country was experiencing never went away; rather, tensions were brewing and were leading to an escalation in various regions in Colombia, leading to a civil war known as La Violencia.

-Later that month, Guevara arrived in Caracas, Venezuela, and from there decided to return to Buenos Aires to finish his studies in medical science.
+Later that month, Guevara arrived in Caracas, Venezuela, and from there, decided to return to Buenos Aires to finish his studies in medical science.
 However, prior to his return, he travelled by cargo plane to Miami, where the airplane's technical problems delayed him one month.
 To survive, he worked as a waiter and washed dishes in a Miami bar.

 Although he admitted throughout that as a vagabond traveler he could only see things at surface level, he did attempt to delve beneath the sheen of the places he visited.
 On one occasion, he went to see a woman dying of tuberculosis, leaving appalled by the failings of the public health system.
 This experience led him to ruminate the following reflection: "How long this present order, based on the absurd idea of caste, will last is not within my means to answer, but it's time that those who govern spent less time publicizing their own virtues and more money, much more money, funding socially useful works."

 Witnessing the widespread endemic poverty, oppression and disenfranchisement throughout Latin America, and influenced by his readings of Marxist literature, Guevara later decided that the only solution for the region's structural inequalities was armed revolution.
 His travels and readings throughout this journey also led him to view Latin America not as a group of separate nations, but as a single entity requiring a continent-wide strategy for liberation from what he viewed as imperialist and neo-colonial domination.
 His conception of a borderless, united, Hispanic-America, sharing a common mestizo bond, was a theme that would prominently recur during his later activities and transformation from Ernesto the traveler into Che Guevara the iconic revolutionary.